amykapernick/modern_front_end_fundamentals/docs/modern-css/docs.md

 To automate the layout further, we can use the [`auto-fit` and `auto-fill` properties](https://css-tricks.com/snippets/css/complete-guide-grid/#aa-the-repeat-function-and-keywords) to [create columns depending](https://codepen.io/SaraSoueidan/pen/JrLdBQ) on the screen size:

-- [`auto-fill`](https://developer.mozilla.org/en-US/docs/Web/CSS/repeat#auto-fill): Create as many columns as it can fit, even if there’s not enough grid-items
+- [`auto-fill`](https://developer.mozilla.org/en-US/docs/Web/CSS/repeat#auto-fill): Create as many columns as it can fit, even if there's not enough grid-items
 - [`auto-fit`](https://developer.mozilla.org/en-US/docs/Web/CSS/repeat#auto-fit): Create as many columns as it can fit, but no more than the number of grid items

 ![https://codepen.io/SaraSoueidan/pen/JrLdBQ](./img/Untitled%204.png)